YOUR INTESTINAL FLORA

 by Dr. Lawrence Wilson

 The human intestinal tract is an extremely complex internal environment.
-It is filled with various species of bacteria and yeasts that assist digestion, kill harmful or pathogenic infections, and help produce some vitamins and other chemical substances needed for our health and long life.
+It is filled with various species of bacteria that assist digestion, kill harmful or pathogenic infections, and help produce some vitamins and other chemical substances needed for our health and long life.
 The name given to these organisms that live in our intestines is the intestinal flora.

 In order for the intestinal tract to work correctly, it must contain only the ideal species of bacterial and fungal organisms or flora.
 Unfortunately, this is rarely the case today.
 When a person has the wrong species of bacteria and yeasts in the intestines, the condition is called intestinal dysbiosis.